Available Instructors

 • Carole Presseault

-In 2007, she was awarded a Honourary CGA in recognition for her work with the CGA profession.
-She has been named by the Hill Times a Top 100 Lobbyists for 2010 and 2011.
 Carole holds hold a graduate diploma in public administration from l’École nationale d’administration publique (2003) and has studied journalism and political science at the undergraduate level.

 En tant que stratège et gestionnaire des enjeux publics depuis une vingtaine d’années, Carole a piloté de nombreux dossiers dans des secteurs diversifiés dont la santé, les finances publiques et les ordres professionnels.